-Hutchinson was open about his struggles with mental health issues.
-In August 2016, mxdwn reported Hutchinson suffered a twitter meltdown tweeting “Goodbye to Frightened Rabbit.
+Hutchison was open about his struggles with mental health issues.
+In August 2016, mxdwn reported Hutchison suffered a twitter meltdown tweeting “Goodbye to Frightened Rabbit.
 All it has ever been is me boring people with lies and making creative currency out of other people’s hurt.”

 Frightened Rabbit bandmates also released a statement saying, “There are no words to describe the overwhelming sadness and pain that comes with the death of our beloved Scott, but to know he is no longer suffering brings us some comfort.”

 Bandmates went on to say, “Reading messages of support and hope from those he has helped through his art has helped immensely and we encourage you all to continue doing this.
 He will be missed by all of us and his absence will always be felt but he leaves a legacy of hope, kindness and colour that will forever be remembered and shared.”